ajpowell/wainwrights/README.md

 # wainwrights

-Mapping wainwrights on openstreetmap using leafletjs
+Mapping Wainwrights on openstreetmap using leafletjs

-example.html provides a basic page that displays a map (centered on Scarfell Pike)
+example.html provides a basic page that displays a map (centered on Scarfell Pike) - green tick marker indicates Wainwrights that have been climbed.

 ![](./images/example.html.png)

 The marker data is supplied from server.py microservice with a sqlite DB backend.

-## Usage:
+## Usage - casual usage:

- - Start venv in a terminal
+ - From a terminal, start venv:

+    `python3 -m venv .venv`

+ - Activate the venv:

+    `. ./.venv/bin/activate`

+ - Install the requirements:

- - Install requirements with pip install -r requirements.txt
+    `pip install -r requirements.txt`

- - Start the microservice (wainwrights api) with python server.py
+ - Start the microservice (wainwrights api):

+    `python server.py`

  - Open example.html in a browser

 ## Future plans/intentions: